|Nutrition Facts (per serving)|

 Gather the ingredients.

-Add the vodka and Clamato juice.
+Fill the glass with ice and add the vodka and Clamato juice.

 Season with pepper, Worcestershire, and Tabasco sauces to taste.

 Garnish with a celery stick.
+Serve and enjoy.